AppFair/appfair.github.io/index.md

  - `identifier`: A unique identifier for the catalog in reverse DNS notation (e.g., "org.example.catalog").
  - `name`: A localized name for the catalog (e.g., "A Simple App Source Catalog")
+ - `localizedDescription`: A summary of this catalog.
  - `apps`: An array of the apps that are available from this app source catalog.
+ - `sourceURL`: The canonical link to this catalog.
+ - `iconURL`: A link to a small .png image for the catalog.
+ - `tintColor`: An RGB hex color string for suggested styling.

 #### App Source Properties